What do I do if I change the device plugged into my smart plug?

 Note: if you have a power strip plugged into your smart plug, with multiple devices on it (e.g., an entertainment center with a TV, DVR, game console, or other devices), and Sense has previously detected any of these devices, Sense will still combine all of these devices into a single bubble/device in the Sense app.
 So, if your TV had been previously detected by Sense, and your TV is on a power strip that is on a smart plug along with other devices, you will no longer see your TV individually tracked in Sense.
 Its historic data will become part of the combined smart plug device.
 If you choose not to merge the TV in, you can keep it as a separate device, but this is not ideal because it will likely be double counted as we are still looking for the TV device while the smart plug is also reporting its wattage.

 Will Sense remember my devices if I remove them from the smart plug?

 We are not yet training your Sense monitor to recognize the plugged-in device in the absence of the smart plug.
 Therefore, for the best experience, we recommend that you set up your smart plug to monitor a device or set of devices, and then leaving it in place.
 That said, the new data collected by smart plugs will be of great benefit to our Data Science team in improving our device models and detection.
 With this in mind, we hope to utilize them towards implementing such a training feature in the future.

 Why are my wattage numbers incorrect?

 Is there a limit to the number of smart plugs I can connect to Sense?

 The number of smart plugs is limited primarily by Wi-Fi network bandwidth.
 Typical Sense users can use about 20 smart plugs without issue.
-Note that each used plug of the TP-Link HS300 smart strip counts as 1 smart plug.
+Note that each plug of the TP-Link HS300 smart strip counts as 1 smart plug, regardless of status.

-What are the differences between On, Off, and Idle?
+What are the differences between On, Off, and Standby?